nakkht/pgu.dev/_posts/2020-04-06-rust-borrowing.md

 error: src/main.rs:7: borrow later used here
 ```

-Rust immediately pinpoints the issue - `x` value is dropped within line 6 and has a lifetime shorter than variable y, rendering it inaccessible on line 7.
+Rust immediately pinpoints the issue - value `x` is dropped within line 6 and has a lifetime shorter than variable y, rendering it inaccessible on line 7.

-As promised, Rust keeps up to being memory safe and data-race free.
-This means that not only the code you write will have those attributes, but also the code from the standard library or libraries you included yourself.
-Borrow checker does a great job enforcing the rules.
-For a novice Rust users there's definitely a learning curve, however, it is definitely worth it in the long run.
+In conclusion, Rust lives up to expectations of being memory safe and data-race free.
+Borrow checker does a magnificent job enforcing the rules and managing borrowing references.
+Furthermore, improved Rust compiler error messages describes issues pretty well, providing a better feedback on what went wrong.

+In the next and last post on Rust ownership, we'll get into lifetimes.